luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 These are, honestly, a bit naive.
 Corruption seeks money, power and evasion of consequence at *any* cost.

-##### The Nephite nation was destroyed by secret combinations - conspiracies.

-# Why do you think the mainstream media is so quick to apply the conspiracy theory label?
+Why do you think the mainstream media is so quick to apply the conspiracy theory label?

 Psychological inoculation against truth.
 And that is the truth.